Nukesor/pueue/README.md

 **See what's going on:**

-To get the status of currently running commands, just type `pueue status`.
+To get the status of currently running commands, just type `pueue status`.\

-To look at the current output of a command use `pueue log` or `pueue log $task_id`.
+To look at the current output of a command use `pueue log` or `pueue log $task_id`.\
 If you want to follow the output of a running command use `git follow $task_id`.
 To follow stderr, use the `-e` flag.

 **Manipulate multiple tasks at once:**

 Most commands can be executed on multiple tasks.
-For instance, you can look at specific logs like this `pueue log 0 1 2 3 15 19`.
+For instance, you can look at specific logs like this:\
+`pueue log 0 1 2 3 15 19`.

 This also works with your shell's range parameter, e.g. `pueue log {0..3} 15 19`.